 Women of letters was founded in 2010 by Michaela McGuire and Marieke Hardy.

 Each month, host Sofija Stefanovic introduces a lineup of six women, from various walks of life.

 The most interesting and acclaimed writers, musicians, actors, comedians and politicians appear together on stage, in an intimate setting, with the purpose of celebrating female talent and the lost art of letter-writing.

 The shows are funny and sad, and never recorded or filmed – part of the magic is that they exist in the moment, and the events are a safe story-telling space.

 Every month, New York’s best and brightest women come together on stage to celebrate the lost art of letter writing.
-Expect laughter, tears, and camaraderie as host Sofija Stefanovic welcomes guests reading “A letter to the one that got away”.
+Expect laughter, tears, and camaraderie as host Sofija Stefanovic welcomes guests reading “A letter to my former friend”.
 Together on stage for the first time ever: